 Robb’s Proactive Approach to the Judicial Process

 One of the most common mistakes made by Toronto criminal defence lawyers is not being proactive out of the gate.
 Many lawyers do not take active steps on a file until they receive initial disclosure from the Crown Attorney’s office.
 Sometimes this is almost 2 months after charges are laid; often they find that they have waited too long.
-Instead, Robb and his colleagues know that there is no time to waste.
+Instead, criminal lawyers from Toronto Robb and his colleagues know that there is no time to waste.
 In some cases, helpful evidence and key witnesses can only be located in the days immediately after an arrest is made.
 By hiring investigators (when necessary) and taking immediate steps to retrieve helpful evidence, Robb and his team put themselves in a position to explore all possible leads, which may help the Defendant.

 The Judicial Process in Ontario – What to Expect